Malik-A-99/PauseEldenRing/README.md

 3. Once you are in the folder, run command prompt inside that folder
 4. Run `pip install -r requirements.txt` in command prompt
 5. After that, you can run the script in command prompt by typing, `python3 PauseEldenRing.py`
+6. You can pause the game by pressing `
 ---
 **NOTES:**
 - Make sure that Elden Ring is running **BEFORE** running this script